AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex4.md

 ## Objectives

-- Map BigQuery data to an XDM Schema
+- Map BigQuery data to an XDM schema
 - Load BigQuery data into Adobe Experience Platform
 - Become familiar with the BigQuery Source Connector UI